roshnidesigns/Outreachy-Proposal/README.md

 # Outreachy-Proposal
-Proposal for Outreachy intern at InterMine
+Proposal for Outreachy intern at InterMine Organization